Natural Resources

 Wildlife Management with (EA)

-GSFC has had an over abundance of ofcertain wildlife over the years and has suffered much land damage.
+GSFC has had an overabundance of certain wildlife over the years and has suffered much land damage.

 Goddard's wildlife management actions and associated environmental impacts are documented in this final environmental Assessment.